 A more recent fire, in 1961, burnt down St Margaret’s Hall which had, since 1878, been a popular venue for concerts, dancing and events.
 It used to stand where you are now but was replaced by an extension to the Library.

 The Hall had a capacity of 1,400 with a smaller hall for 600, billiard and committee rooms and a library.
+The Dunfermline Dramatic Society was formed there.
 The fire happened after a boxing match on the 22nd May 1961, just as ownership of the Hall was due to change hands at midnight.

 A compilation of 1950s dance hall music can be found on the Spotify playlist to help you imagine the sounds emanating from the building before it was lost.